Robert White (tenor): 1990s–2026

 In 2000, White performed a concert of Irish songs and ballads with the Westchester Chamber Orchestra, and another concert of works by Beethoven for Bargemusic.
 In 2001, he gave a recital at the Metropolitan Museum of Art featuring the world premieres of 19 art songs, including works by Mark Adamo, Milton Babbitt, William Bolcom, John Corigliano, Lukas Foss, Stephen Hough, Libby Larsen, Lowell Liebermann, Gian Carlo Menotti, Ben Moore, John Musto, Tobias Picker, Ned Rorem, William Jay Smith, David Del Tredici, and Brian Zeger; all of which were composed specifically for him.
 In 2002, he appeared in concert with pianist Wu Han and violist Paul Neubauer with Bargemusic.
 In 2004, he sang 'Danny Boy' for the closing of La Caravelle restaurant at the request of the owner.
 In 2006, he gave a recital at the Morgan Library & Museum entitled Music in the Time of J. P. Morgan.

 In 2010, White performed with flutist Linda Chesis for two concerts with Bargemusic.
 In 2011, he performed a concert of Wartime songs with mezzo-soprano Joan Morris and pianist William Bolcom at the Metropolitan Museum of Art.
 In his review.
 The New York Times critic Zachary Woolfe wrote, "Mr. White's sweet tenor warmed up as the concert progressed, culminating in a series of intimate confessions that he delivered with expert, easy grace: perfectly wrought songs like It's Been a Long, Long Time, Long Ago and Far Away and I'll Be Seeing You.
-As Don’t Sit Under the Apple Tree (With Anyone Else but Me) proved, Mr. White is also—good to know—a first-rate whistler."
+As Don't Sit Under the Apple Tree (With Anyone Else but Me) proved, Mr. White is also—good to know—a first-rate whistler."

+White died in Manhattan, New York, of metastatic prostate cancer on March 17, 2026, at the age of 89.
+He left no immediate survivors.

 Other work as an educator and in media

 White taught music history on the faculties of Hunter College and the Manhattan School of Music during the 1970s.
-He joined the faculty of the Juilliard School in 1991 where he still currently teaches.
-In the 2000s. he worked as an interviewer of classical musicians for the radio station WQXR-FM.
+He joined the faculty of the Juilliard School in 1991.
+In the 2000s, he worked as an interviewer of classical musicians for the radio station WQXR-FM.
 In 2001, he sat on a panel for an event honoring comedian Fred Allen at the Museum of Television and Radio.
 In 2002, he taught a masterclass with Barbara Cook at the Lincoln Center Festival entitled "Fyodor Chaliapin and the Silent Screen", which explored the way folk song has influenced art song.